geraldb/talks/webfeeds2.md

-# One Gem to rule them all!
+# One gem to rule them all!
 All your base are blong to feedparser.

 Live and let live!
 Celebrate diversity.
 In the end all formats are just 0 and 1s or: